YetiForceCompany/YetiForceCRM/.github/ISSUE_TEMPLATE/1-bug-report.md

 | Operating System (name and version)  | 		|
 | Database (name and version) | 		|

+### ❓ Additional context
+Add any other context about the problem here.

 <!-- Please check on your issue from time to time, in case we have questions or need some extra information. --->